BeardedRaider/hospitalportal/README.md

+rfce - will create a component for react and name it based on your file name

+You can also type rfc and then other letters to do other things like props vs will tell me what they are should i need it.

 Some Issues fixed

 Folder needs to be on the C drive, i think this is dure to node.js neing installed on the C drive????